geostyler/geostyler/src/Component/Symbolizer/Preview/Preview.example.md

-This demonstrates the use of Preview.
+This demonstrates the use of `Preview`.

 ```jsx
 const React = require('react');